 May I participate in UF recruitment as a student at Santa Fe College?

-Can PaCE, Innovation Academy, and/or online students participate in UF recruitment?
+Can PaCE, Innovation Academy, and/or online students participate in Panhellenic Recruitment?

-You must be enrolled in at least 1 credit and be classified as a degree-seeking student at The University of Florida to participate in UF recruitment.
-Each chapter may have its own requirements for how many credits a woman must be enrolled in to be an active member of it organization and this may be acquired directly from the chapter women during recruitment.
+You must be enrolled in at least 1 credit and be classified as a degree-seeking student at the University of Florida to participate in Panhellenic Recruitment.
+Each chapter may have its own requirements for how many credits a woman must be enrolled in to be an active member of its organization and this may be acquired directly from the chapter women during recruitment.
 Please note that chapters will have events and policies which require that members be present in Gainesville in order to be considered an active member.

 What if I only want to be in a certain chapter?

 Potential New Members often experience the greatest disappointment by beginning the recruitment process only wanting to be in a specific chapter.
 Sorority membership is more than wearing Greek letters.
 It is giving your time and energy to the chapter, agreeing to abide by all the rules and regulations, and living up to high expectations.
 Don’t make a decision based on stereotypes and others’ opinions.
-Keep an open mind and make a decision that is right for you.
+Keep an open mind, focus on your values and make the decision that is right for you.

 I have heard that chapters have different reputations.
 How do I handle this information?